USGCRP/gcis-conventions/gcis_resources/image.md

 ## Appropriate Image Use Case

-Images should only exist underneath Figures.
-All Figures should have at least one Image.
+- Images should only exist underneath Figures.All Figures should have at least one Image.

-For reports done in conjunction with the TSU, the Images should be imported alongside their Figures, or filled in where needed following the pattern they use.
+- For reports done in conjunction with the TSU, the Images should be imported alongside their Figures, or filled in where needed following the pattern they use.

-For reports not done with TSU, we may create Images.
+- For reports not done with TSU, we may create Images.

-Images for Figures with just one panel should be the full Figure (i.e. the same as the image file attached on the Figure record).
+- Images for Figures with just one panel should be the full Figure (i.e. the same as the image file attached on the Figure record).
 Images for Figures with multiple panels should be reconstructed from their Figure to contain all relevant information (i.e. labels, legend, etc) rather than simply cropped.
 If no other option, cropped is better than nothing.

 ## Field Conventions